abhidsm/abhidsm.github.com/_posts/2019-05-10-kubernetes-cluster-setup-with-aws-cloud-provider.markdown

 layout: post
 title: Kubernetes Cluster Setup with AWS Cloud Provider
 categories: Kubernetes Cluster Setup with AWS Cloud Provider to deploy an application with container image stored in an ECR repository.
+tags: Kubernetes Cluster Setup with AWS Cloud Provider to deploy an application with container image stored in an ECR repository.
 description: Kubernetes Cluster Setup with AWS Cloud Provider to deploy an application with container image stored in an ECR repository.
 ---